4Health Untamed Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 4Health Untamed Dog Food Review

-Judging by its ingredients alone, 4Health Untamed Dog Food looks like an above-average dry product.
+Based on its ingredients alone, 4Health Untamed looks like an above-average dry kibble.

 As a group, the brand features an average protein content of 29% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 46% for the overall product line.